FAQ

 What caused the Platteville Family Aquatic Center (PFAC) to be unusable?

-In October 2024, a geotechnical survey was conducted by Chosen Valley Testing (CVT) which attributed the failure of the existing structure to construction methods that were used during the 1992 project and possibly the failure to remove certain sections of the subsurface and replace them with the appropriate type of fill.
+In October 2024, a geotechnical survey was conducted by Chosen Valley Testing (CVT) which attributed the failure of the existing structure to Poor/Outdated Construction & Substrate Issues.

 Pool Facts: